CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 ## Installation

-Follow these steps to integrate the `react native axa mobile sdk` in your project
+Follow these steps to integrate the `react native axa mobile sdk` which has ios xcframework support in your project

 ### Automatic installation
 1. Run the following command from your React Native project directory

-    `$ yarn add react-native-axa-mobile-sdk`
+    `$ yarn add react-native-axa-mobile-sdk-xcframework`

     or

-    `$ npm install react-native-axa-mobile-sdk --save`
+    `$ npm install react-native-axa-mobile-sdk-xcframework --save`
 2. Run the following command for automatic linking

-    `$ react-native link react-native-axa-mobile-sdk`
+    `$ react-native link react-native-axa-mobile-sdk-xcframework`
 3. <details>
     <summary> Setup </summary>